miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

 ## I Fixed The Non-Linear Aspect of The Web

-I fixed that terrible user experience aspect of the Web (back in 1999) and it didn't hurt this produced ***perfectly optimized pages for SEO***.
+I fixed that terrible user experience aspect of the Web (back in 1999) and it didn't hurt that this very process *coincidentally* happened to produce
+***perfectly optimized pages for SEO***.
 Get it?
 All the right keywords in all the right anchor text.
-Page B is ***buoyed*** by the links from page A and C. And likewise with A and C. Only the beginning and end of sequences aren't buoyed twice, but page A usually gets the link to drop you into the sequence, and you could always put a table of contents or index after
-C. It was a perfect system.
+Page B is ***buoyed*** by the links from page A and C.
+And likewise with A and C. Only the beginning and end of sequences aren't buoyed twice, but page A usually gets the link to drop you into the sequence, and you could always put a table of contents or index after C. It was a perfect system.
 It still is.

            TOPIC A                      TOPIC B                     TOPIC C